yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Bot-Common-Errors.md

 # Skype for Business Bot - Common Errors

+>Note: The Skype for Business Bot Framework channel is in Developer Preview.

 This article lists the most common errors encountered during the Skype for Business Bot setup and what you can do to solve them.